aedobbyn/beer-data-science/compile.md

-For something less wordy and code-heavy, check out the [clustering Shiny app](https://amandadobbyn.shinyapps.io/clusterfun/)!
+For something less wordy/code-heavy, check out the [clustering Shiny app](https://amandadobbyn.shinyapps.io/clusterfun/) built from the same dataset.

 ### Motivation and Overview

 This is a first pass exploration of different aspects of beer.
 The data was collected via the [BreweryDB](http://www.brewerydb.com/developers) API.
-Special thanks to [Kris Kroski](https://kro.ski/) for data ideation and co-membership in the honourable workplace beer consortium.
+Special thanks to [Kris Kroski](https://kro.ski/) for data ideation and co-membership in the honourable Workplace Beer Consortium.

-The main question this analysis is meant to tackle is: Are beer styles actually indicative of shared attributes of the beers within that style?
+The main question this analysis is meant to tackle is: are beer styles actually indicative of shared attributes of the beers within that style?
 Or are style boundaries more or less arbitrary?
-I took two approaches to this: unsupervised clustering and supervised prediction.
+Is an IPA an IPA because it's really distinguishable as such from other beers or is it an IPA because we call I took two approaches to this: unsupervised clustering and supervised prediction.

 Clusters defined by the algorithm were compared to the style "centers" as defined by the mean ABV, IBU, and SRM.
 On the prediction side, predictor variables for include ABV (alcohol by volume), IBU (international bitterness units), SRM ([a measure of color](http://www.twobeerdudes.com/beer/srm)) as well as ingredients like hops and malts.
 The outcome variable is the style that beer was assigned.

-This document starts off with an explanation of how I sourced beer data from BreweryDB, cleaned that data, and stuck the parts of it I wanted in a database.
-(These are just the highlights; the code actually executed in this document queries that database, specifically by sourcing the file `read_from_db.R`, also in this repo, rather than hitting the BreweryDB API.
-This is done for expediency's sake as the code below detailing how to actually get the beer data, run in full in `run_it.R`, takes some time to execute.)
+This document gets very much in the weeds in the hopes that anyone else interested in using the same tools to explore questions about beer will have a solid jumping-off point.
+It starts off with an explanation of how I sourced beer data from BreweryDB, cleaned that data, and stuck the parts of it I wanted in a database.
+(These are just the highlights; the code actually executed in this document queries that database by sourcing the file `read_from_db.R`, also in this repo, rather than hitting the BreweryDB API.
+This is done for expediency's sake.
+The code below detailing how to actually get the beer data, run in full in `run_it.R`, takes some time to execute.)

 It then moves into clustering (k-means) and prediction (neural net, random forest).
 Below is a more detailed overview of the general workflow.